 Here are the important players in your internship search and successful experience.

 This is you.
 The weight of this experience is on you, but the benefits are yours to reap.
 Here are some things you MUST do:

-- Turn in the necessary assignments in to Blackboard at the appropriate times
+- turn in the necessary paperwork to the Bb course at the appropriate times during your internship

 Your Academic Advisor

 This faculty or staff member is assigned to you when you begin taking classes at the iSchool.
 This person is available for advising you throughout your program at the iSchool and can assist with the internship process.
 As your advisor, this person may be familiar with your future plans and with the classes you have taken, and may be able to offer these services to you:

 - identifying skills to put on your resume

 - suggesting potential sites for internships and/or employment

 This faculty member will act as the professor for the course, assisting you throughout the internship opportunity, contacting your Site Supervisor to track your performance, and assigning your grade.
 The faculty supervisor cannot give you credit for a work experience you completed in the past.
 He or she cannot guarantee you a position.
 Your own initiative is essential for finding and completing a successful internship opportunity.